-Is Kristen Stewart’s Bald Look For A New Movie??
+Is Kristen Stewart’s Bald Look For A New Movie?

 The Twilight alumni went to the screening of her latest film Personal Shopper in Los Angeles and showed her new look to her fans.

-Kristen had in 2014 said that she had always wanted to shave off her hair.
-She said that she would do so before she died and that she would tattoo her head before her grew back.
-Adding that she wasn’t sure what tattoo she would get and what area of her head she would actually get the tattoo.
+Kristen had said in 2014 that she had always wanted to shave off her hair.
+She said that she would do so before she died and that she would tattoo her head before her hair grew back, adding that she wasn’t sure what tattoo she would get and what area of her head she would actually get the tattoo.

 Her hairdresser, Bridget Brager showed off the star’s new look on her Instagram and captioned,